jcseeley/Money-Manager/README.md

 # Description

-Income Tax Calculator for 2022.
-The calculator assumes a single filer, W2 employee with standard deductions.
+Money Manager.
+Fill out the form to get a breakdown of your spending based on the 50-30-20 Rule. *NOTE* The function that returns your post tax income uses 2022 values and assumes a single filer, W2 employee with standard deductions.
 It handles all US States and the District of Columbia.
-Enter your annual income and the 2 digit abbreviation for your state of residence to see the full estimated tax breakdown. *Enter "DC" for Washington, DC!*
+Enter your annual income and the 2 digit abbreviation for your state of residence. *Enter "DC" for Washington, DC!*

-Visit http://jcseeley.github.io/Income-Tax-Calculator to use the app!
+Visit http://jcseeley.github.io/Money-Manager to use the app!

 # Getting Started with Create React App